GoogleCloudPlatform/community/tutorials/symfony-hello-world-app-engine.md

 browser.

 By registering Cloud Storage as a stream wrapper, the `gs://` path can be used to read and write to a Cloud Storage bucket as if it was a filesystem.
-For more information about the default bucket, see [Setup][cloud_storage_setup], in the App Engine documentation.

 ## Configuring the App Engine application